node-migrator-bot/Q-Oper8/README.md

        qoper8.addToQueue(requestObj, responseHandler);

+By default, Q-Oper8 will release a child process back to the available pool as soon as master Node Results Handler method has executed.
+This is OK if the handler method does not contain asynchronous logic.
+If it does, there's a risk that the *requestObj* object gets overwritten by the next action before it is fully processed by the first action handler method.
+There are two ways to avoid this:

+- extract any values from the *requestObj* object into Javascript variables at the start of the handler method, and use these values within any callback functions rather than properties of the requestObj object.

+- manually take control by using:

+         qoper8.asyncHandler();

+This instructs Q-Oper8 not to automatically release the child process after the handler method completes.
+Instead, you manually release the child process using:

+         qoper8.makeProcessAvailable(pid);

+You can obtain the value of pid by specifying it as a third argument of your handler method.
+So, the example above could be rewritten as follows:

+      qoper8.asyncHandler();

+      var responseHandler = function(requestObj, results, pid) {
+        //console.log("This is the response handler: ");
+        //console.log("** action: " + JSON.stringify(requestObj.action));
+        //console.log("results = " + JSON.stringify(results));

+        var response = requestObj.response;
+        var html = "<html>";
+        html = html + "<head><title>Q-Oper8 action response</title></head>";
+        html = html + "<body>";
+        html = html + "<p>Action was processed !</p><p>Results: " + results + "</p>";
+        html = html + "</body>";
+        html = html + "</html>";

+        response.writeHead(200, {"Content-Type": "text/html"});
+        response.write(html);
+        response.end();
+		qoper8.makeProcessAvailable(pid);
+      };

 ## That's it!

 You now have the best of all worlds: a non-blocked scalable Node server process, with a pool of child Node processes in which you